-Research has shown that regular exercise speeds recovery for cancer survivors, promotes the effectiveness of other parts of treatment and can significantly deter recurrence rates.
+Research has shown that regular exercise speeds recovery for cancer survivors, promotes the effectiveness of other parts of treatment, and can significantly deter recurrence rates.

-Women who participated in any moderate-intensity physical activity, such as brisk walking, after breast cancer diagnosis had a 64 percent lower risk of death compared to inactive women.
+Women who participated in any moderate-intensity physical activity after breast cancer diagnosis, such as brisk walking, had a 64 percent lower risk of death compared with inactive women.
 Exercise also reduces the risk of lymphedema, which causes swelling in the arms or legs.

-- Colon CancerColon cancer survivors who walked six or more hours per week showed 47 percent improvement in disease-free survival compared with inactive patients.
+Colon cancer survivors who walked six or more hours a week showed a 47 percent improvement in disease-free survival compared with inactive patients.

 For prostate cancer survivors, exercise reduced the risk of incontinence and mitigated side effects while patients were receiving hormone therapy and radiation.

 The exercise program is designed for each patient's needs, abilities and interests.
-Patients receive a demonstration of the exercises, a written set of recommendations for exercises that can be done at home and referrals to group yoga and exercise classes.
+Patients receive a demonstration of the exercises, a written set of recommendations for exercises that can be done at home, and referrals to group yoga and exercise classes.
 Trainers offer tips and strategies for success and make follow-up telephone calls.